top of page

 BIO

-During a 25-plus year career in communications, Kasten has engaged audiences worldwide – visually, on the web, and in print.
-His work in sculpture grew naturally from an aptness for observation and interpretation that has been present throughout his life and career – from a childhood spent observing art and artists at work; through an academic interest in cultural Anthropology and the discovery of artifacts; to a professional career that spans multiple media.
+During my 25-plus year career in communications, I have engaged audiences worldwide – visually, on the web, and in print.
+My work in sculpture grew naturally from an aptness for observation and interpretation that has been present throughout my life and career – from a childhood spent observing art and artists at work, through an academic interest in cultural Anthropology, symbols, mythology, and the discovery of artifacts, to a professional career that spans multiple media.

-Born in Washington, DC, Kasten earned a BA in Anthropology with honors and distinction from Connecticut College and an MA in Communications from The Johns Hopkins University.
-He studied Sculpture under David Smalley at Connecticut College's Cummings Arts Center.
-Kasten lives in Bethesda, Maryland with his family.
+I earned a BA in Anthropology with honors and distinction from Connecticut College, where studied sculpture under David Smalley and an MA in Communications from The Johns Hopkins University.
+I live in Bethesda, Maryland with my family.

 COLLECTIONS

-Permanent collections featuring Kasten's work include, among others, Amazon, Inc., the Washington Suburban Sanitation Commission, and the VCU Health Adult Outpatient Pavilion Virginia Treatment Center for Children.
+Permanent collections featuring my work include: Amazon, Inc., D.C. headquarters, the Washington Suburban Sanitation Commission, and the VCU Health Adult Outpatient Pavilion Virginia Treatment Center for Children, and a multi-family home complex in Chula Vista, California.

 bottom of page